oleg-nykolyn/goptional/README.md

 // 'Of' returns an empty Optional if its argument is nil. strSliceOpt := goptional.Of[[]string](nil)

-// Note that if Of's argument is the zero value of a value type,
+// Note that if the argument is the zero value of a value type,
 // such as "", false, 0 then a non-empty Optional is returned. strOpt := goptional.Of("")
 ```